Wilfried-O/cloudcast/README.md

 - ✅ **Initial Cleanup:** Removed default React boilerplate (logos, tests, `reportWebVitals.js`, etc.)
 - ✅ **Setup Complete:** Configured ESLint, Prettier, and project structure
-- ✅ **Current Weather Feature:** Fetches live data and displays with `CurrentWeatherCard` and utilities in `utils/format`
+- ✅ **Completed features:**
+    - Display current weather for a city using its name and showing the local time at that city
+    - Dynamic backgrounds that change with weather conditions and local time
+    - Unit Toggle (°C or °F)
 - ⚙️ **Work in Progress:**
-    - Dynamic backgrounds that change with weather conditions
-    - Location search improvements
+    - 5-day forecast display
+    - UI improvement: add logo and icons, polish dark mode

 ### 🧭 Next Steps

-- 5-day forecast display
 - Improve mobile responsiveness
-- Add dark mode support
+- Consider accessibility (aria)
+- Location search improvements (e.g. specify country for a more precise search)

 ---